Comune: Title of city

 The comuni endowed with the title of città usually carry the golden crown above their coat of arms, except with different provisions in the decree approving the coat of arms or in the presence).
-"The crown of the city ([...]) is formed by a golden circle opened by eight city gates (five visible) with two cordoned walls on the margins, supporting eight towers (five visible) joined by curtain walls, all in gold and black walled".
+"The crown of the city ([...]) is formed by a golden circle opened by eight city gates (five visible) with two cordoned walls on the margins, supporting eight towers (five visible) joined by curtain walls, all in gold and black walled."

 Statistics

-Largest comuni by area
+Largest by area

 The following is a list of the largest comuni in Italy, in descending order of surface area, according to ISTAT data referring to 9 October 2011.
 The provincial capitals are highlighted in bold.

-Smallest comuni by area
+Smallest by area

 The following is a list of the smallest comuni in Italy, in ascending order of surface area, according to ISTAT data referring to 9 October 2011.

-Highest comuni by altitude
+Highest by altitude

 The following is a list of the first comuni by altitude, in descending order.
 The indicated altitude coincides with the height above sea level of the town hall.

-Largest comuni by population
+Largest by population

 List of the first comuni by population in descending order, according to ISTAT data updated to 28 February 2022.
 The regional capitals are in bold.

-Comuni by demographic ranges
+by demographic ranges

 The data is updated as of 1 January 2021.